-“The job of the Body is to answer the following questions: Who is doing something, what exactly are they up to, why should the reader care and where will this event be taking place?”
+“The job of the Body is to answer the following questions: who is doing something, what exactly are they up to, why should the reader care and where will this event be taking place?”
 Baker said.

-Here’s the place for a non-generic, intriguing quote or two.
 Put your first quote in by the third sentence, at the latest.

 “Instead of a trite clichéd quote like: